INCF/nineml-spec/source/user_layer.rst

 -  ExternalArrayValue, an explicit array defined in text (space delimited) or HDF5 format.

--  RandomValue, an array of values derived from a random distribution.
+-  RandomDistributionValue, an array of values derived from a random distribution.

 SingleValue
 -----------